Cortical Divisive Normalization from Wilson-Cowan Neural Dynamics: Numerical Experiments

-The stability of a dynamical system at a steady state is determined by the Jacobian with regard to perturbations in the response: if the eigenvalues of this Jacobian are all negative, the considered response is a stable node \cite{Logan15}.
+The stability of a dynamical system at the steady state is determined by the Jacobian with regard to perturbations in the response: if the eigenvalues of this Jacobian are all negative for this response, it is a stable node of the system~\cite{Logan15}.
+In that situation the evolution of the perturbations is a vector field oriented towards the stable node.

-Thus, the Jacobian with regard to the output signal of the right hand side of the Wilson-Cowan differential equation (Eq. \ref{EqWC}) is:
+In our case, the Jacobian with regard to the output signal of the right hand side of the Wilson-Cowan differential equation, Eq. \ref{EqWC2}, is:

-In this Jacobian one may use values for the Wilson-Cowan parameters derived from experimentally fitted Divisive Normalization (in our case fitted in \cite{Malo15,Martinez17,Martinez19}).
+Fig.~\ref{fig_stab_eigen} shows the eigenvalues of this Jacobian using a wide range of parameters (the 12 configurations obtained through variations of the reference values presented in Section~\ref{Parameters}), with responses from a set of 45 representative natural images from colorimetrically calibrated datasets~\cite{VanHateren98,Laparra12}.
+This result shows that \emph{all} the eigenvalues are negative, thus suggesting that the Divisive Normalization solution is a stable node of the dynamical system.

-The stability of the system is shown below in two situations: (1) an illustrative reduced-scale simple model for 3-pixel images (fully specified in the Supplementary Material included in Section \ref{small_DN}) that allows full visualization of the vector field of perturbations in the phase space of the system; and (2) the full-scale model for actual images, using parameters fitted in \cite{Malo15,Martinez17,Martinez19}.
+The stability of the system can be further illustrated by the visualization of the vector field of perturbations in the phase space of the system~\cite{Logan15}.
+In this case we visualize this vector field for the Divisive Normalization solution.
+As the signals in our problem live in very high-dimensional spaces (the wavelet vectors in this section have dimension 10025) it is not possible to visualize the complete phase space, so we just select some illustrative 3-dimensional and 2-dimensional examples.

-In the reduced-scale model, perturbations of the response leads to the dynamics shown in the phase space of Fig. \ref{fig_stab}.
-The vector field induced by the Jacobian implies that any perturbation is sent back to the origin (no-perturbation) point, which is a stable node of the system.
+Fig.~\ref{fig_field_1} (left) shows an example taking just 3~neurons of the V1 layer.
+In this case we took a particular image (the standard image \emph{Lena}) and we focused on the response of 3~specific sensors of the low-frequency scale of the Divisive Normalization vector: the 9700, 9800 and 9900-th responses.
+In that way we get the red circle in Fig.~\ref{fig_field_1} (left).
+Arbitrary perturbations of the responses of these neurons leads to the dynamics shown in the phase space: the vector field induced by the Jacobian implies that any perturbation is sent back to the original (no-perturbation) response, which is, then, a stable node of the system.

-This behavior is consistent for any response $\vect{x}$, as can be seen by plotting the equivalent results using the signal dependent Jacobian (the one that depends on the Divisive Normalization parameters in the right hand side of Eq. \ref{eq_stabil}).
-Thus, Fig. \ref{fig_stab2} shows the dynamics around a range of responses in the non-zero frequency plane for a constant value of the sensor tuned to brightness (zero-frequency).
-In every case, eventual oscillations are attenuated and the response returns to the Divisive Normalization solution highlighted in red.
-The behavior at other brightness levels is equivalent, and perturbations not restricted to the non-zero frequency plane are attenuated as well.